 If a host family has been subject of concern, unless there is satisfactory resolution, the family will be regarded as unsuitable to receive or continue to host a student from overseas.
 We will take responsible steps to ensure that a comparable approach is taken with our or by our comparison schools abroad.

-Annex D of Keeping Children Safe in Education explains in full the requirements for schools to follow their statutory duties regarding hosting and exchange visits.
+KCSIE 2022, Annex D explains in full the requirements for schools to follow their statutory duties regarding hosting and exchange visits.